canonical/canonicalwebteam.flask-base/README.md

 ### Tracing

-If observability is enabled in the project then you can get the trace ID of a request using
+If tracing is enabled in the project then you can get the trace ID of a request using
 ```python
 from canonicalwebteam.flask_base.opentelemetry.tracing import get_trace_id
 trace_id = get_trace_id()